History of Chemicals

 The fundamental building blocks of proteins, amino acids represent an intermediate step in the prebiotic evolution of life.
 A rich inventory of amino acids have been found in carbonaceous meteorites, presenting the intriguing possibility that the precursors of life on Earth could have come from space.

-What Herschel Will Do
+What Herschel Did

-In particular, Herschel will track the evolution of molecules during the star formation process.
+In particular, Herschel tracked the evolution of molecules during the star formation process.
 It will survey protostellar regions from the beginning of cloud collapse, through the shock chemistry induced by a protostar's bipolar outflow, to the naked T Tauri phase in which the new star has blown away its dusty envelope but not yet ignited nuclear fusion.

-And Herschel will study the synthesis of elements in the early universe, especially the main phase of metal production at high redshifts.
+And Herschel studied the synthesis of elements in the early universe, especially the main phase of metal production at high redshifts.
 Investigations of lines of [Si II], [S III], [O I], [N II], and [C II] are particularly promising because they are expected to be very luminous and detectable out to extremely large distances.